mwasikz/bogamart/README.md

 - Local map indicating location.

 ## 🟧How to Run
-- Clone this repository by `#ffffff git clone https://github.com/mwasikz/bogamart.git `
+- Clone this repository by `git clone https://github.com/mwasikz/bogamart.git `